 The Performances

-BSC partnered with Hope Means Nevada — a statewide nonprofit dedicated to eliminating teen suicide — specifically because of this show's subject matter.
+BSC has partnered with Hope Means Nevada — a statewide nonprofit dedicated to eliminating teen suicide — for this production.
 HMN representatives are present at select performances.
-The National Crisis Line is 988.
+National Crisis Line: 988.

 Creative Team